manasvi0109/Medikey/README.md

-# MediVault - Healthcare Management System
+# MediKey - Healthcare Management System

-MediVault is a comprehensive healthcare management system that allows users to store and manage their medical records, track health metrics, schedule appointments, and communicate with healthcare providers.
+MediKey is a comprehensive healthcare management system that allows users to store and manage their medical records, track health metrics, schedule appointments, and communicate with healthcare providers.

 ## Features